The Essential Guide to Sourcing and Procurement

 Procurement is more operational, so it usually falls under the finance and operations departments.
 Procurement specialists or purchasing managers handle the daily tasks of creating purchase requisitions, sending out purchase orders, and ensuring timely payments.
 Their work is essential for keeping business operations running smoothly day to day.

-How They Handle Risk
+How Do They Approach Risk Management?

 Both sourcing and procurement play a role in managing risk, but they focus on different types.
 Sourcing is concerned with proactive, long-term risk mitigation.
 During the vetting process, the sourcing team assesses potential suppliers for financial stability, ethical practices, and compliance with quality standards.
 The goal is to avoid partnering with unreliable or risky suppliers in the first place.